Nirlep5252/fun/README.md

 # Breaking Math

-BreakingMath is a simple interpreted mathematical language.
-You can use it to evaluate mathematical expressions.
+BreakingMath is a simple interpreted programming language.
+You can use it to evaluate mathematical expressions (cuz it only has number datatype lol).

 It supports:
 - [x] Basic mathematical operations (`+`, `-`, `*`, `/`, `**`)